dastansam/dastansam.github.io/index.md

 ---
 ***Decentralized Auctioned Backends***

-For my senior thesis in Computer Science, I worked on a proof-of-concept project on the topic of *managed decentralization*.
+For my senior thesis in Computer Science, I worked on a proof-of-concept [project](https://github.com/dastansam/auctioned-p2p-backend) on the topic of *managed decentralization*.
 The project was aimed to explore how enterprises and companies could benefit from blockchain without compromises on privacy and thoroughput.

-In the project, the goal was to build a decentralized network of nodes that host a backend for an **NFT Marketplace**.
-Backend simply serves and matches orders.
-Marketplace and orders function with the use of **Order Commitments**.

-Consensus of the network is a simple **Auction** protocol smart contract.
-It is also called a **Proof-of-Donation**.
-Essentially, whichever node bids the most amount of value to the time slot, will be the winner and **main processor/backend**(validator) at that slot.
-Nodes are incentivized by commissions from gossiping and matching orders. **Main backend** in a given slot, gets to match all the orders in that slot.

-The network and backend was built in **Rust**, consensus and marketplace in **Solidity** and frontend in **React**.
-Many design and architecture patterns are inspired by **Substrate** and **FileCoin**.

----
-**Upwork and Freelance, January, 2020 - Present, <br>Blockchain and Full Stack developer**

-Started my programming career as a freelancer and later picked up **Upwork**.
-Mostly specialize on projects in the blockchain space and provide full cycle development services as well as consultations.

-***Substrate chain indexer***

-Built personal indexer script for **Substrate** chains.
-As part of the task, also contributed to open-source library: [**@open-web3js**](https://github.com/open-web3-stack/open-web3.js)

 # Education
 ---